 - Globalization – Like many other industries, clinical research is globalizing, with more and more trials spanning international – and even continental – borders.
 It can be difficult for sponsor organizations, especially smaller ones, to manage challenging tasks like patient recruitment and site management in multiple widely dispersed locations.
 CROs, however, are increasingly likely to possess the experience and resources to handle these tasks.

 - Going digital – Technology is flooding clinical research.
-EDC has become standard, and other eClinical solutions like eSource and eConsent are heading the same way. mHealth and wearables are gaining traction – as well as attention from regulators.
+EDC has become standard, and eSource eClinical advancements like direct data capture and eConsent software are heading the same way. mHealth and wearables are gaining traction – as well as attention from regulators.
 But as exciting as this is, it has also complicated matters like data security, compliance, and finding personnel with technology-oriented skill sets – all issues that CROs are well-equipped to handle.

 - Personalized medicine – With personalized medicine and development of orphan drugs on the rise – a record number of personalized medicines were approved by the FDA in 2017 – clinical trial designs and regulatory requirements are becoming more complex.
 Many sponsors are finding it wiser to let CROs take the lead on these matters so that they can direct their focus toward drug development.